Misteeps/Ease-Transitions-System/README.md

 ETS allows for time based transitions to properties in components _(Position.X value in Transform)_.
 Values are dynamically transitioned so that values will not snap and instead continue the transition from anywhere.

+ETS has a ridiculously low overhead, only containing a single MonoBehaviour Update() to transition all set GameObjects.

 <img align="middle" width="100%" src="https://cdn.discordapp.com/attachments/673843892621148160/675758612123222016/ETS_Showcase_4MB.gif">

 Of course, the gif showcase above was made in Unity with ETS.